DimaIvashchuk/dev-cheatsheets-vscode-extension/README.md

 ### 0.0.1

-Initial MVP release:
+Initial MVP release with enhanced features:
-- Display default cheat-sheets grouped by category
+- Display default cheat-sheets grouped by category and subcategory
+- Sidebar navigation with interactive tree view
+- Collapse/expand functionality for categories and subcategories
+- Click-to-navigate from sidebar to content
-- Search and filter functionality
+- Search and filter functionality (by title, tags, category, and subcategory)
 - Support for custom user cheat-sheets via settings
-- Clean, theme-aware UI
+- Clean, theme-aware dual-pane UI
+- 15 built-in cheatsheets across multiple categories

 ---